abdul184/FirstRepo/readme.md

  # Cpp Programming Series
-In this series I will put different cpp projects.
-I will be posting here, most of them from internet after making some appropriate changes.
+In this series I will be putting different cpp projects.
+Most of the projects are focussed to learn different aspects of c++ modules efficiently with the help of various popular projects across the internet.

 ## 1. Banking System
 Banking system project consists of a class object and several